Planning a Trip to Thailand: What to Know Before You Go

 Shares

 Headed to Thailand for the first time?
-There are some things you should be careful of when visiting.
+It is a beautiful and fascinating country, but there are some things you should be careful of when visiting.
 Check out these travel tips to help avoid trouble and make the most of your trip, gleaned from my eight years of living on and off in Thailand, where my wife was born and raised.

 Thailand is a very safe country for travelers who use common sense.
 Those who don’t can get scammed, sick, arrested, or badly injured.

 The most dangerous aspect of Thailand is its roads.
-According to a 2019 New York Times report, Thailand has the world’s second-highest road deaths per capita, while ranking first for motorbike deaths.
+And, according to the Bangkok Post, motorcyclists account for 74% of road fatalities in Thailand.
 Don’t rent a motorbike unless you’re an experienced motorcyclist (and properly licensed to ride a motorbike).

 Be extra careful when crossing roads, as many motorcyclists ignore red lights and zebra crossings.
 And if you hire a car, drive more slowly and cautiously than you would back home, as the traffic is remarkably unpredictable.
 Motorbikes are liable to pull straight out in front of your car without even looking, as I learned myself during one accident.